ameeraarfaa/BookMark/README.md

 # BookMark
 An Android application developed as part of the ECM2425 Mobile and Ubiquitous Computing coursework.
-Also included in the root directory of this submission is the GenAI declaration document
+Also included in the root directory of this submission is the GenAI declaration document.

 ## Introduction
 ### Purpose of Application